Fevol/obsidian-translate/README.md

 ---
 ## Support

-I personally don't feel entirely comfortable receiving money for what I do, so before you consider donating to me, consider some of these charities first:
+I personally don't feel entirely comfortable receiving money for these passion projects, so before you consider donating to me, consider some of these charities first:

 - Local foodbanks and shelters